 14. Juggling balls

 Make 3 wool felt balls the size of a tennis ball.
 Weight the inside of the felt ball with a small rock for balance, when you make it.
 You can add details with a felting needles.
 Give “Learn How to Juggle” instructions and the 3 balls in a tubular draw string bag, knit a wool jester ski hat to complete the gift, if you need something more substantial than a stocking stuffer.
 Otherwise the juggling balls make great stocking stuffers for kids.

 15. Origami paper and instructions

 Fold a few origami figures and give a wad of origami paper.
 The paper usually comes with a sheet of instructions.
-This was a staple part of stocking stuffers for our kids for many years.
+This was a staple part of stocking stuffers for kids for many years.
 Non-typical origami paper, like the mini sized sheets, metallic sheets, or genuine rice paper are also great options if you can find them at thrift stores or inexpensively.

 Back to You: